robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - **Purpose:** Analyze critical data flows for a
 single scenario of interest

+???
+In a level 1 DFD, we start to add more details to the entire system's single process from level 0, in the context of a single scenario.
+While this diagram is still high-level, it aims to identify and analyze the critical data flows for a single scenario of interest.

 ---
 class: middle
 ## DFD Level 1 Example

 ![Example of DFD Level 1](images/dfd1.svg)

+???
+For example, we want to analyze a student use case to check grades using Canvas.
+In this use case, the model identifies relevant DFD elements, including data stores and threat boundaries.
+Note that a DFD does not need to show all details of this use case but only highlight its major components and what data flows between the components.
+We also see that the model places a trust boundary between the external interactor and the process.
+This boundary serves as a warning that the process should not trust anything received from the other side and ensure that any data shared is authorized for that external interactor.

 ---
 class: middle